charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 The client (web browser) uses HTTP to make a request for HTML, CSS, JavaScript or an image.
 The request might be triggered when we click on a button or link, type in the address bar, or call an **ajax** function such as [fetch][fapi] or jQuery's **getJSON**.

-[TCP/IP][tcpip] is used to send the request via the network to the server.
-The server, which in our case is a NodeJs express web server, reads the HTTP request and we create a custom route in **routes/index.js** that sends a response back.
+[TCP/IP][tcpip] is used as the underlying protocol that sends the HTTP request via the network to the server.
+The server, which in our case is a [Node Js][nodejs] [express][exp] web server, reads the HTTP request and we create a custom route in **routes/index.js** that sends a response back.
 The response is typically an HTML file, some JSON, or some other artifact sent via the HTTP protocol.

+**NOTE**: _You don't need to know how to create HTTP requests or messages. **Express** and **fetch** will do that for you.
+But you do need to know that messages and/or data are being sent across the Internet using the HTTP protocol._

 On the client, the browser unpacks the request.
-If it an HTML file the user requested, it parses the HTML, and displays the results to the user.
+If it was an HTML file the user requested, it parses the HTML, and displays the results to the user.
 If it is an ajax request, then we typically parse the JSON and display the result to the user in some HTML element.

 ## Step One: Pull Elven Assignments {#elven-assignments}